R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

 and its documentation in [kernel website](https://docs.kernel.org/dev-tools/kcov.html)

-I used wanted to have Structure-Aware kernel Fuzzing with libFuzzer so I deciede to use libprotobuf-mutator. which has show is very powerfull almost every kernel attack vector is Stateful APIs. you can't just feed raw buffer to it.
+almost every kernel attack vector is Stateful APIs. you can't just feed raw buffer to it. so we have to use Structure-Aware Fuzzing, so I deciede to use libprotobuf-mutator. which has show is very powerfull tool.

 * [poc2018](https://powerofcommunity.net/poc2018/ned.pdf)
 * [project zero blog](https://googleprojectzero.blogspot.com/2019/12/sockpuppet-walkthrough-of-kernel.html)
 * [chromium](https://chromium.googlesource.com/chromium/src/+/main/testing/libfuzzer/libprotobuf-mutator.md)